 Toledo in Lucas County, Ohio — The American Midwest (Great Lakes)

 Peter Navarre, 1790-1874.
 Considered the first citizen of the East Side, Peter Navarre, along with his brother Robert, first settled the land east of the Maumee River in 1807.
 A fur trader by profession, Navarre was experienced in wilderness survival and had a deep understanding of Native American life.
 He died on March 20, 1874, and was buried at Mt.
 Carmel Cemetery across the river from his beloved East Toledo.
 In 1922, the City of Toledo declared September 9th Peter Navarre Day, an official city holiday.
 This marker commemorates the 200th anniversary of the founding of East Toledo.

 Erected 2007 by East Toledo Historical Society, The Ohio Historical Society.
 (Marker Number 5048.)

 Location.
 41° 38.055′ N, 83° 30.641′ W. Marker is in Toledo, Ohio, in Lucas County.
 Marker is at the intersection of White Street and Ellis Avenue, on the left when traveling south on White Street.
 This marker is located in East Toledo's Navarre Park, in front of the park shelter house.
 Touch for map.
 Marker is in this post office area: Toledo OH 43605, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on May 23, 2022.
 It was originally submitted on May 26, 2009, by Dale K. Benington of Toledo, Ohio.
 This page has been viewed 1,898 times since then and 49 times this year.
 Last updated on June 2, 2009, by Dale K. Benington of Toledo, Ohio.
-Photos: 1, 2, 3, 4, 5, 6. submitted on May 26, 2009, by Dale K. Benington of Toledo, Ohio. • Kevin W. was the editor who published this page.
+Photos: 1, 2. submitted on May 26, 2009, by Dale K. Benington of Toledo, Ohio.
+3, 4. submitted on May 1, 2022, by TeamOHE of Napoleon, Ohio.
+5, 6. submitted on May 26, 2009, by Dale K. Benington of Toledo, Ohio. • Kevin W. was the editor who published this page.